-NAVEX Global prohibits unauthorized access or use of personal information stored on our servers.
+NAVEX Global prohibits unauthorised access or use of personal information stored on our servers.
 Such access is a violation of law, and we will fully investigate and press charges against any party that has illegally accessed information within our systems.

 Where NAVEX Global collects your personal information for its own independent business purpose, such as through our Websites, or in connection with webinars and events, we do so as a controller and will retain your information in accordance with our data retention practices.
-Typically, we retain your personal information for the time necessary to serve the purpose for which it was originally collected or you subsequently authorized, and in accordance with applicable law.
+Typically, we retain your personal information for the time necessary to serve the purpose for which it was originally collected or you subsequently authorised, and in accordance with applicable law.
 For example, we will retain your information for as long as your account is active, as necessary to comply with our legal obligations and rights, to resolve disputes, and to enforce our agreements.

 The United States currently is not a country the European Union (“EU”) has deemed “adequate” under applicable data protection laws.
 NAVEX Global collects, transfers, and processes personal information under terms required by applicable law, including: when you provide your consent, to perform a contract with you (such as to deliver products or services), or to fulfill a compelling legitimate interest of NAVEX Global in a manner that does not outweigh your rights and freedoms.
 NAVEX Global may enter into data protection agreements or other legally approved mechanisms with its vendors to support compliance with applicable law.

-NAVEX Global is certified under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks (the “Frameworks”).
+NAVEX Global (and its subsidiaries The Network, Inc. and Lockpath, Inc.) are certified under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks (the “Frameworks”).
 However, in 2020, both Frameworks were declared invalid as a legal mechanism we could rely on for the lawful transfer and processing of personal information from the European Economic Area, the United Kingdom, and Switzerland.
 Despite this, NAVEX Global continues to certify its compliance with the Frameworks as a means of evidencing its continued commitment to protecting personal information from the European Economic Area, the United Kingdom, and Switzerland and remains under the jurisdiction of the U.S. Federal Trade Commission.
 As required by the Frameworks, any personal information we receive under the Frameworks will be maintained in accordance with the Privacy Shield principles.
 NAVEX Global is responsible for the processing of personal information it receives, under each Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
 NAVEX Global complies with the Privacy Shield Principles for all onward transfers of personal information from the European Economic Area, United Kingdom, and Switzerland, including the onward transfer liability provisions.
 In certain situations, we may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 We have taken appropriate safeguards to require that the personal information we process will remain protected in accordance with this Statement when transferred internationally, including when processed internationally by third-party service providers and partners.
 For personal information from the European Economic Area, the United Kingdom, or Switzerland, data protection laws in those jurisdictions require that that we tell you the legal safeguards we have in place to protect that personal information.
 We may implement the European Commission's Standard Contractual Clauses, rely on a third-party service provider’s Binding Corporate Rules or other legally approved mechanism, for any transfer of personal information to non-European Economic Area, United Kingdom, or Switzerland third-party service providers or business partners.